-If you’re like almost 90% of motorists, you have some auto insurance to cover you, your passengers, other motorists, and your personal property in the event of an accident, which is important because the vast majority of people get into a car accident at some point in their lives.
+If you’re like almost 90% of motorists, you have some type of auto insurance to cover you, your passengers, other motorists and your personal property in the event of an accident, which is important because the vast majority of people get into a car accident at some point in their lives.
 In fact, by one industry estimate, drivers average a collision claim every 17.9 years.

 Auto liability insurance, which covers bodily injury and property damage when you’re at fault for an accident, is required in every state except New Hampshire, according to the Insurance Information Institute.

-Unfortunately, even if you live in a state that requires auto liability insurance, and you are in full compliance with the law, you can find yourself in financial trouble if you get in an accident.
+Unfortunately, even if you live in a state that requires auto liability insurance and you are in full compliance with the law, you can find yourself in financial trouble if you get in an accident.
 Why?
 Because even states with compulsory insurance have issues with uninsured motorists, and if you get in an accident with an uninsured (or underinsured) driver, you could find yourself on the hook for repairs, damages, and more.
 That’s when having uninsured motorist insurance comes in handy.